Sunshine Coast Tongue Tie Release Treatment

 As for babies and children under 3, numbing would not be given.
 The procedure would be only a minute or two, and would allow for the infants to be able to feed immediately after the treatment settling them and calming them down.

 It’s not uncommon for some patients to have a fear of going to the dentist, especially if they haven’t been in a while.
 We understand this and we do our best to make a comfortable environment that you want to return to.
-We’ll do everything we can to get your mind off the procedure, including stopping for breaks, showing Netflix or TVshows on the monitor, essential oils or just having a friendly chit chat while we do what’s necessary.
+We’ll do everything we can to get your mind off the procedure, including stopping for breaks, ceiling-mounted TV, essential oils or just having a friendly chit chat while we do what’s necessary.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.